ramanagali/Interview_Guide/CKS_Preparation_Guide.md

 - Ref: https://kubesec.io/

 ### 5.4 Scan images for known vulnerabilities
-- Vulnerability scanning is done by Trivy is a command-line
+- Vulnerability scanning tools are Trivy(*) & Anchore
 - Install Trivy (by Aquasec) on your control plane node
 - Scan an image using trivy
   - `trivy image busybox:1.33.1`